DKuss1994/Code_wars/codeing-challange/solved/6kyu/Duplicate Encoder/README_Duplicate_Encoder.md

 ### Lessons Learned
-- Using hashmaps or `Counter` simplifies duplicate checking
-- `.lower()` makes the comparison case-insensitive
+- I learned how to count characters in a string.
+- I practiced ignoring uppercase and lowercase letters.
+- I learned how to keep track of characters that appear more than once.
-- Writing unit tests helps catch logic errors early
+- I realized that unit tests help to find errors early.
+- I practiced checking my code step by step and keeping it organized.